Stanimir A. Alexandrov

 Mr. Alexandrov has been appointed to the ICSID’s Panel of Arbitrators and serves as an arbitrator in numerous ICSID, ICC, LCIA, and PCA cases, as well as cases under the UNCITRAL arbitration rules.
 He has appeared as an expert witness in international arbitration on investment treaty interpretation.

-Mr. Alexandrov is consistently listed as a leading practitioner in industry publications including Chambers USA, Chambers Global, Chambers Latin America, The Legal 500: United States, The Legal 500: Latin America, The International Who’s Who of Business Lawyers (Arbitration), Practical Law Company’s Cross-Border Handbook on Dispute Resolution, Benchmark Litigation (Local Litigation Star and National Star for International Arbitration) and Who’s Who Legal’s Commercial Arbitration.
+Mr. Alexandrov is consistently listed as a leading practitioner in industry publications including Chambers USA, Chambers Global, Chambers Latin America, The Legal 500: United States, The Legal 500: Latin America, The International Who’s Who of Business Lawyers (Arbitration), Benchmark Litigation (Local Litigation Star and National Star for International Arbitration), Who’s Who Legal: Thought Leaders (Arbitration) and Who’s Who Legal’s Commercial Arbitration.
 Chambers Global consistently ranks Mr. Alexandrov in Band 1 where he is described as “a master strategist and a great speaker; one of the best investment lawyers in the field” and where “clients praise his in-depth knowledge and extensive experience of investor-state arbitration.”
 In The Legal 500: United States he is “an authority for investment disputes.”

 Mr. Alexandrov was selected by Chambers USA 2013, as a Leader in their Field and it is noted that he “has an excellent reputation for his impressive investment treaty expertise” and that he is “recognized as having 'tremendous experience and unique insights specific to international arbitration that have proven invaluable.’”
-Mr. Alexandrov was listed in the 2012, 2014, 2015 and 2016 editions of The Best Lawyers in America, recognized as “Lawyer of the Year” 2012 for International Arbitration – Governmental, and “Lawyer of the Year” 2014 for International Arbitration – Commercial.
+Mr. Alexandrov was listed in the 2012–2017 editions of The Best Lawyers in America, recognized as “Lawyer of the Year” 2012 for International Arbitration – Governmental, and “Lawyer of the Year” 2014 for International Arbitration – Commercial and as one of Latin America’s “Top 100 Lawyers” by Latinvex in 2017.
 Washingtonian magazine has routinely included Mr. Alexandrov on its list of Washington’s Best Lawyers and referred to him as one of the region’s “best legal minds” in the area of International Trade and Arbitration.

 Mr. Alexandrov was Vice Minister of Foreign Affairs of Bulgaria, where he managed Bulgaria’s relations with the European Union, the United Nations, the Organization for Security and Cooperation in Europe and NATO and was responsible for all legal work of the Foreign Service.
 Prior to that, he served as Deputy Chief of Mission of the Embassy of Bulgaria in Washington, D.C., where he negotiated trade and investment agreements and worked with the World Bank and the International Monetary Fund.